 In spite of what some social justice warriors have told me in the comments of this blog, becoming a digital nomad has little to do with the privilege of your race, religion, gender, trust fund, or how the digital nomad lifestyle “is represented”.

 It’s not all fat white nerdy men lounging on beaches.
-That thinking is as long in the tooth as the politics that go with it.
+That thinking is as long in the tooth as the identity politics that go with it.

 Kill Your Idols & Choose Your Own Adventure